-Neuroscience for Kids - an excellent resource for both teachers and students who want to learn more about the brain and how the nervous system works.
+An excellent resource for both teachers and students who want to learn more about the brain and how the nervous system works.
 It is full of neuroscience activities and information.

-Neuroscience Laboratory and Classroom Activities - high school neuroscience curriculum developed by the National Association of Biology Teachers in the 1990s.
+High school neuroscience curriculum developed by the National Association of Biology Teachers in the 1990s.
 The book is available to members to download.